Preben Elkjær: Style of play

-Retirement
+After football

 After his retirement from playing, Elkjær took on the job as head coach of Silkeborg IF in the Danish Superliga in 1995.

 In December 1996, he left the club to head TV sports channel TVS, a newly formed corporation between national TV stations DR and TV2, the Danish Football Association and telecompany Tele Danmark.
 The station was not a success, and was closed within a year of its opening.

 Additionally, he works as a UEFA Champions League pundit for Danish TV3+, alongside Michael Laudrup and host Peter Grønborg.
 In October 2019 he had an operation to remove a gallstone in Belgium.